tonysm/jigsaw.tonysm.com/source/_posts/2019-07-07-declarative-infrastructure-and-application-releases.markdown

 date:   2019-07-07
 tags: laravel docker kubernetes terraform declarative devops
 section: content
+excerpt: Containers have been in hype for quite some time.
+Orchestrators have enabled us to shift the way we deploy.
+In this article, we're exploring that and going a bit further by also setting up our infrastructure in a declarative way using HashiCorp's Terraform.
 ---

 [Containers](https://www.docker.com/resources/what-container) have been in the hype for quite some time now and [Orchestrators](https://kubernetes.io/en/) have enabled us to shift the way we deploy software from task runners to something more declarative way.
 In this article, we are exploring that and going a bit further by also setting up our infrastructure in a declarative way using HashiCorp's [Terraform](https://www.terraform.io/).